 Storing your breast milk

-Breast milk can be stored in the fridge for up to 4 days, or in the freezer for up to 6 months in a sterilized container or special breast milk storage bags.
+Breast milk can be stored in the refrigerator for up to 4 days, or in the freezer for up to 6 months (7) in a sterilised container or special breast milk storage bags.

 In general, the accepted guidelines for storing breast milk are:

 In the fridge: Breast milk can be stored in the back of the fridge (at a temperature of 39° F/4°C or lower) for up to 4 days.

 In the freezer: Breast milk can be stored in the freezer (at 0° F/-18°C or lower) for up to 6 months.